JPMorgan profit falls, but sees hope in economy

 But Dimon sounded renewed alarm on the European debt crisis.
 “I would put myself in the ‘increasing worried’ category,” he said.

-His comments came shortly before a senior euro zone government source said credit rating agency Standard & Poor's was set to downgrade several euro zone countries, not including Germany.
+His comments came shortly before a senior euro zone government source said credit rating agency Standard & Poor's was set to downgrade several euro zone countries, not including Germany, on Friday.
 The report sent the euro and U.S. markets lower.
+[ID:nB4E7N701B]

-JPMorgan shares fell 2.9 percent in afternoon trading on the New York Stock Exchange, while the KBW banks index was down 0.7 percent.
+JPMorgan shares fell 3.7 percent in morning trading on the New York Stock Exchange, while the KBW banks index .BKX was down 1.7 percent.

-Others such as Bank of America Corp and Citigroup Inc, which also report results in the coming days, could benefit from the stronger business loan demand that JPMorgan experienced, but could also face problems in investment banking and housing loans.
+Others such as Bank of America Corp (BAC.N) and Citigroup Inc (C.N), which also report results in the coming days, could benefit from the stronger business loan demand that JPMorgan experienced but could also face problems in investment banking and housing loans.

-Dimon, in a conference call with stock analysts, predicted that other banks will also report what he called "good loan growth in commercial banking."
-Shares of U.S. regional banks seemed to reflect Dimon's view as they traded better during the day, with PNC Financial Services sliding 0.8 percent and US Bancorp rising 0.8 percent.

-But Dimon also conceded that at least some of JPMorgan's new loans came from taking business from competitors.
-European banks have been retreating from lending in the U.S. and JPMorgan has been deploying new loan marketers in California and Florida.

 JPMorgan's results "show that there are major headwinds against the banking industry and it requires a strong management team to battle the headwinds," said Rick Meckler, president of investment firm Libertyview Capital Management in New York.